makma/fingerprintjs.com/content/blog/our-company-name-is-now-fingerprint.md

 You will notice that our logo is slightly changed, and we have a new domain (fingerprint.com).
 Emails from our service will now be from the fingerprint.com domain as well.
 You may also have to re-enter your password to log in for the first time.

 While the name change is largely cosmetic, we have many exciting product updates on the horizon.
-If you'd like to view, vote or add ideas to our product roadmap, [click here](https://portal.productboard.com/fingerprintjs/1-fingerprintjs-product-roadmap).

 **If you have any questions, please [contact support](/support/).**